kairosfuture/dcipher-frontend-challenge/README.md

 - In the y axis, you can show token frequency
 - Ability to sort bar chart data alphabetically (asc, desc)
 - Ability to sort bar chart data numerically (frequencies asc, desc)
-- Finally, add a second dimension as `PY` field where we can see year field as legend
+- Finally, add an another dimension as `PY` field where we can see year field as legend
   - We should be able to see token frequencies per PY field

 As you might notice, it is required to post process this dataset because we don't provide the count data.